-If a student receives a "U," they shall be placed under probation.
-A Probation Letter, following the guidelines of the Graduate College (Academic Probation and Dismissal Policies) and outlining what the student must achieve by a specified deadline to return to Good Standing (Satisfactory), will be sent to the student by their Committee Chair and cc-ed to the Approach Head, the Graduate Director (Joel Palka: joel.Palka@asu.edu), the Dean's Office contact (Kyle Rader; kwrader@asu.edu), and the Graduate Student Advisor (Kim Danielson Kim.Danielson@asu.edu).
+If a student recY] j Y g ' Whey shall be placed under probation.
+A Probation Letter, following the guidelines of the Graduate College (Academic Probation and Dismissal Policies) and outlining what the student must achieve by a specified deadline to return to Good Standing (Satisfactory), will be sent to the student by their Committee Chair and cc-ed to the Approach Head, the Graduate Director (Abigail York: Abigail.York@asu.edu), the Dean's Office contact (Kyle Rader; kwrader@asu.edu), and the SHESC Graduate Student Advisor.